mazdak186/mazdakportfolio/_posts/2019-04-20-Auto-Google-Scheduler.md

         print(pay_event)
 exit(1)
 ```
+Now we can use something like Window's Task Scheduler to run this script every night at 9:30 to fully automate my work scheduling!
 With a bit of parsing know-how and just a little research into Google's APIs we can create a simple yet powerful script that saves us a lot of time, keeps us organized and on top of our daily workflow.